Discount Eligibility Engines

 The lifecycle below shows how a tap moves between evaluation states, with reconciliation feeding corrected entitlements back into a re-evaluation:

-By decoupling validation, evaluation, and reconciliation, transit operators achieve sub-50ms gate latency, zero revenue leakage from duplicate discounts, and fully auditable compliance trails.
-Python orchestration layers that prioritize deterministic hashing, explicit fallback routing, and memory-bounded state tracking scale predictably across multi-agency AFC deployments.
+By decoupling validation, evaluation, and reconciliation, transit operators hold sub-50ms gate latency, zero revenue leakage from duplicate discounts, and a fully auditable compliance trail — the properties that separate a demo discount calculator from an engine that can settle real money across multiple agencies.